9 Types of Microlearning that Leverage your Employees’Learning

 1. Infographics

+One of the most popular examples of microlearning is infographics.
 Infographics provide quick access to information and can be helpful in summing up key takeaways from a long training session.
 When a worker is ready to learn more, interactive infographics can be linked to more information, expanding the training.
 This type of microlearning can be used as part of the onboarding process to quickly familiarize new employees with corporate policies and processes.

 2. Animated Videos

 Animation is not just for kids only, it is a useful approach to translate difficult knowledge for both children and adults.
 Animation can help break down abstract ideas into digestible pieces if it has a strong visualization advantage.
 Furthermore, animation offers a variety of styles (character, company background, realistic situation, etc.) that are appropriate for various corporate cultures.
-That is why it is customary appropriate for all learners.
+That is why it is customary and appropriate for all learners.

 Above is one of our online courses specifically made for Inlogik CPI.
 The movie examines card administration and proposes a way for end-users to handle their own card programs.
 This animated video was used by Inlogik CPI to provide internal software training as well as promote business branding for employees.